 If you want to dive into your Reiki practice and discover your inner writer, here’s an invitation to make the process very easy.

-I’m collaborating with coach, author and writing facilitator Cynthia Morris on an adventure that will transform your relationship to your Reiki practice and to writing, and especially to writing about Reiki.
+Join me for an adventure that will transform your relationship to your Reiki practice and to writing, and especially to writing about Reiki.
 It’s an adventure you’ll have at home, on your time, with support and community every day.

 WRITE REIKI is a two-week online program that takes you deeper into your Reiki practice, and unlocks your words, so you experience what an ally writing can be for you, and you discover how comfortably you can express yourself with words.
 Added bonus: the ease you find in writing will flow naturally into your Reiki talk.

 There is no critic in this process, no right or wrong words, just you discovering your words.

 Writing is a solo practice, and you will write at home on your own schedule.
 At the same time, we will write in community, interacting with one another, sharing as you choose, and receiving support from Cynthia and me every day.